Gambler’s Fallacy: Rethink or Risk It All?

 4. Mathematics: Employ advanced statistical techniques like Bayesian inference to update dividend forecasts based on new information.

-By leveraging this multidisciplinary approach, investors can make more informed decisions, less influenced by the Gambler’s Fallacy and other cognitive biases.
+By leveraging this multidisciplinary approach, investors can make more informed decisions and be less influenced by the Gambler’s Fallacy and other cognitive biases.

 Machiavellian Dividend Strategies